apostoiis/agis.io/_posts/2013-05-19-dabbling-in-erlang-hello-function.markdown

 Recently I've been dabbling in Erlang and I'm enjoying it a lot.
 I decided to start a series of posts in which I'll address things that I learned until now.

 ## Meet Erlang
-[Erlang](http://en.wikipedia.org/wiki/Erlang_%28programming_language%29) is a functional, concurrent, dynamically-typed language built at Ericsson around 1986 in order to power its telecom infrastructure.
+[Erlang](http://en.wikipedia.org/wiki/Erlang_%28programming_language%29) is a functional, concurrent, dynamically-typed language initially developed at Ericsson around 1986 in order to power its telecom infrastructure.

 It is a great fit when scalability, availability and distribution are crucial for your system (surprise, exactly what telecom applications need).
 This greatness stems from Erlang's concurrency model, its error-handling capabilities, the OTP framework and the fact that it's a functional language.